UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 There are two classical statements of the Eckmann-Hilton argument.
 The first states that a group object in the category of groups is abelian.
-The second states that `π₂ (X)` is abelian, for any space `X`..
-The first statement can be thought of as a more algebraic phrasing, while the second can be thought of as a more homotopy theoretic phrasing.
+The second states that `π₂ (X)` is abelian, for any space `X`.
+The former is an algebraic statement, while the later is a homotopy theoretic statment.
+As it turns out, the two are equivalent.
+See the following [wikipedia article](https://en.wikipedia.org/wiki/Eckmann%E2%80%93Hilton_argument#Two-dimensional_proof).

 Both these phrasing, however, are about set level structures.
 Since we have access to untruncated types, it is more natural to prove untruncated analogs of